 A lawyer can help you select and present the most relevant documentary proof.
 (It’s going to take more than just your word in the USCIS interview—though you will need to be prepared to explain the events surrounding the DUI personally, and persuade the USCIS examiner that it was not typical of the way you live your life or that you have since taken steps to change your life.)

 If that seems to difficult, or you don't feel you can overcome the high bar, waiting until five years since the DUI occurred (or three years, if that's your legally required waiting period for citizenship) may be the best approach.
+Even then, if there were aggravating circumstances, such as someone dying, you could be denied.

 Whatever you do, however, do not fail to mention the DUI on your N-400.
 That lie could ruin your finding of good moral character right there.